The German financial sector: Backbone of the Economy, at home and abroad

 Proven structureBaFin and the Deutsche Bundesbank provide proven structure, reliability and security.

 Financial and insurance activities contributed nearly EUR 120 billion to the German GDP.
 They are part of the service sector which accounts for about 70 percent of the German GDP.

 There were 1,717 credit institutions active in Germany in 2019, of which 276 were private banks.
-The banking sector has a workforce of more than 570,000 people.
+The banking sector has a workforce of around 500,000 people.
 The total assets of the German banking industry amounted to EUR 8,359 billion in 2019.

 Germany’s banking sector is varied, offering much more than just private banks.
 Along with public banks – Germany’s decentralised network of independent regional commercial and savings banks – German cooperative banks contribute to a diversified banking landscape.
 Germany’s banks themselves are also diversified, supported by the country’s renowned universal banking system.